Tuesday, January 4, 2022

 Rob with their daughter at Final Lap

 Before Heather's disappearance, she and Rob were regular patrons at Final Lap.
-The bar was owned by a woman named Sheila Davis, and managed by her husband, Darwin Davis.
-Heather was acquainted with the couple and saw them frequently while at the bar.
-In December 2012, Darwin was accused of sexually assaulting a 15 year-old girl in the basement of Final Lap.
+The bar was managed by a man named Darwin Davis.
+Heather was acquainted with Davis and saw him frequently while at the bar.
+In December 2012, Davis was accused of sexually assaulting a 15-year-old girl in the basement of Final Lap.
 He later pleaded not guilty to sexual assault charges.

 Darwin Davis

-Heather Szekeres was on the list of potential witnesses who could have been called to testify against Darwin during his trial.
-With this in mind, it's clear that Darwin could have seen this as a motive to harm Heather.
-Various reports state that Darwin was out on bond at the time of Heather's disappearance, which gives him opportunity as well.
+Heather Szekeres was on the list of potential witnesses who could have been called to testify against Davis during his trial.
+With this in mind, it's clear that Davis could have seen this as a motive to harm Heather.
+Various reports state that Davis was out on bond at the time of Heather's disappearance, which gives him opportunity as well.

 If you have any information that could help the investigation, please contact the Shawano Police Department at (715) 524-4545.